vennreddy490/AI_Water_Externality_Lab/README.md

-Git repo is being destroyed and reconstructed - Venn
+Git repo was reworked, now working from this checkpoint.
+Can modify the dom successfully to display the gif, although it is very rough.
+Will work on smoothing out animation and integration with query timing.